Last updated July 2023 |

 Play therapists will work with children of all ages in a safe and trusting environment to help shift perspectives of difficult experiences and increase self-esteem and confidence.
-They may work as part of a team or independently, and may suggest a referral for additional professional support as part of therapy.
+They may work as part of a team or independently and may suggest a referral for additional professional support as part of therapy.

 What can play therapy help with?

 Play is incredibly important for a child's development - helping to shape key social, creative, language, emotional, cognitive and physical processes.
 As a result, play therapy can help children in a variety of ways, although exactly how will depend greatly on the individual needs of each child.
-The approach is considered particularly important for children who may struggle to express themselves verbally, although generally it can help children of all abilities, cultures and genders.
+The approach is considered particularly important for children who may struggle to express themselves verbally, although generally, it can help children of all abilities, cultures and genders.

 Significantly, play therapy offers children a safe and comfortable space in which they can be themselves and have the emotional support to express their feelings freely.
 These feelings can then be explored and contained in a healthy way with the help of a play therapist in order to promote resilience and confidence within each child.

-Some of the common types of problems play therapists deal with include:
+Some of the common types of problems play therapists deal with include

 Children who have experienced a serious accident or disaster.